moneesh2011/eol-ft-runner/README.md

 ```
 In your package.json, the npm script `test` should point to the ft-runner executable: `./node_modules/eol-ft-runner/bin/ft-runner`.

 `browser` can be 'chrome', 'firefox', 'safari', 'ie', 'android', 'ios'.
-Only chrome supported for now.
+IE11 is currently unsupported.

 `tags` are cucumber tags found on the top of a scenario inside a feature file.
 Tags are optional, and will execute all scenarios if not provided.
 To run multiple tags, use `--tags "@sanity @smoke @etc"`.